keptn/keptn/usecases/unbreakable-delivery-pipeline/README.md

 In this step you'll release a service to staging that is not tested based on performance tests.
 Intentionally, the service is slowed down to fail at the end-to-end check in the staging pipeline.

-1. Introduce a slowdown in the carts service
+1. Introduce a slowdown in the carts service.
     1. In the directory of `~/keptn/repositories/carts/`, open the file: `./src/main/resources/application.properties`
     1. Change the value of `delayInMillis` from `0` to `1000`
     1. Commit/Push the changes to your GitHub Repository *carts*